jamsocket/jamsocket-nextjs-tutorial/README.md

 # jamsocket-nextjs-tutorial

-This repo is a starter repo for the Jamsocket NextJS Tutorial.
-The tutorial walks through how to add multiplayer presence and state-sharing features to a NextJS whiteboard app.
+This repo is a starter repo for the Jamsocket NextJS + Socket.io Tutorial.
+The tutorial walks through how to use Jamsocket and Socket.io to add multiplayer presence and state-sharing features to a NextJS whiteboard app.

 To try out a completed version of the whiteboard from this tutorial, check out the `completed` branch.
 Then, be sure to fill in the missing account and token values in `src/app/page.tsx`.
 (You can get a free account and API token at [app.jamsocket.com](https://app.jamsocket.com/settings).)

-# NextJS Tutorial
+# NextJS + Socket.io Tutorial

 Session backends are great for document-editing apps, which often load the entire document into memory and apply changes to the in-memory document.
 (Here, a document may be a text document, spreadsheet, vector graphic, image, or video, etc).
 For these kinds of applications, the session backend acts as a stateful layer between your client and storage (i.e. a database or blob store).
 The session backend is a place to...